-&lt;sup>2 Section 3(d) of article XIII and section 202(a)(2) of the Revenue and Taxation Code.
+&lt;sup>2 Section 3(d) of article XIII of the California Constitution and section 202(a)(2) of the Revenue and Taxation Code.

-&lt;sup>3 Section 4(b) of article XIII of the California Constitution
+&lt;sup>3 Section 4(b) of article XIII of the California Constitution.

 &lt;sup>4 All statutory references are to the Revenue and Taxation Code, unless otherwise provided.